 World leaders are now calling for immediate action in order to meet the United Nation’s Sustainable Development.
 As many regions, including, Europe are heavily investing in the bioeconomy, this would entail a revamp on many of its existing regulation and financial schemes, innovations and policies.
 This year’s International Consortium of Applied Bioeconomy Research Conference (ICABR) conference “Regulation and Finance of Innovations for a Sustainable Bioeconomy” will explore these issues from June 4 to 7 in Ravello, Italy.

 The BioMonitor project seeks to address these issues by building a robust framework that will allow stakeholders-at-large to monitor and measure the bioeconomy and its impacts on the EU and its Member States.
 The project will organise the session “Contribution of the Bioeconomy to Sustainable Development Goals” with the project coordinator, Justus Wesseler (Wageningen University), and the BioMonitor partners Robert M’Barek (EU JRC) and Hans van Meijl (Wageningen Economic Research) as keynote speakers.
+Their panel session will be led by Justus Wesseler and will take place on June 6 from 14:20 to 15:40 at the Auditorium.

 Here, Justus Wesseler shares his thoughts on BioMonitor and its presence at the ICABR conference.